 -- John Wall, The Southern Photographer, Raleigh, NC

-I am a native of northwestern Indiana and an emeritus professor of biology.
+I am a native of Indiana and an emeritus professor of biological sciences.

 Ogden Museum of Southern Art, New Orleans, LA